darkawaie/darkawaie.github.io/about.md

 Over the past few years, I’ve worked across studios and freelance projects, contributing to a wide range of animation and cinematic productions—from stylized game characters to high-end VFX and storytelling for film and television.

+Recently, I've been working as a 3D character animator at SkyFrame Studio, working on the Savior Ship movie project.

 ## Experience Highlights
 ### Ram Studio
 3D Artist (1 year 8 months)